-The Major Project Award for Sustainability recognises a team that has played a critical role in a major engineering project that has had a substantial impact on society and sustainability.
+The Major Project Award for Sustainability recognises a team that has played a critical role in an engineering project that has had a major impact on society and sustainability.

 Buro Happold, Battersea Power Station

 Buro Happold, the global practice of engineers, designers and advisers has won the 2023 award for providing multi-disciplinary engineering solutions for the restoration of the Grade II* listed Battersea Power Station, which opened its doors to the public for the first time in October 2022 and is the centrepiece of a new riverside neighbourhood and business quarter for London, serviced by a Zone 1 extension to the London Underground Northern Line.

 Sustainability was at the forefront of the major engineering-led project to bring new life to the iconic industrial building built between 1929 and 1955.
 Buro Happold’s involvement in Battersea Power Station’s regeneration began in 1999.
 The team worked collaboratively with client Battersea Power Station Development Company (BPSDC) and architect Wilkinson Eyre between 2012 and 2023.

 The team’s contribution includes the brick replacement programme, reconstruction of the four iconic chimneys plus critical roles in schemes across the former 42-acre brownfield site.